sinso/typo3-webcomponents/README.md

 }
 ```

+The `#[ComponentForContentElements]` attribute will take care of setting up the necessary TypoScript in the background.

 ## Abort rendering

 The component classes can use the `\Sinso\Webcomponents\DataProviding\Traits\Assert` trait to abort rendering, for example if the record is not available: